dhiraj/gsonpointer/README.md

 and modifying original fork by [John Lombardo](https://github.com/johnnylambada/gson).

 ## Usage
 This library provides a simple lookup implementation, that tries to always provide a valid Kotlin object for quick and easy dereferencing and direct usage of JSON pointers to read values from Gson's JsonParser when you don't want to keep making specific Kotlin data classes for one off use cases or specific error handling.
+By using the provided _safeX_ extension properties on JsonElement, you can rest assured that you'll always get a good value back instead of an Exception at runtime.

 ### Parse JSON using Gson
 Consider a JSON error response that you're receiving from your API like this: